Media

 Launched on September 30, 2024, this initiative is a product of the one-year Helmholtz SynCom Project ‘Scaling up Carbon Dioxide Removal’.

-A wide range of organizations and individuals are engaged in the projects outlined in the CDR Expertise Mapping, all contributing to advancements in the field of CDR.
+A wide range of organizations and individuals are engaged in the projects described in the CDR Expertise Mapping and all contribute to progress in the field of CDR.

-The primary goal of the SynCom CDR Expertise Mapping is to enhance the accessibility of scientific information for academics, policymakers, and industry partners alike.
-This overview establishes a foundation for deeper dialogue between science and industry while encouraging potential collaborations.
+The main goal of the SynCom CDR Expertise Mapping is to make scientific information more accessible to academics, policymakers, and industry partners alike.
+This overview of CDR projects serves as a foundation for more intensive dialogue between science and industry while also promoting potential collaborations.

-We encourage you to explore the website – click through the projects and discover the contribution of different Helmholtz Earth and Environment Centres as well as scientific and industry partners to the field of CDR.
+Explore the website, browse through the projects, and discover the contributions of various Helmholtz Earth and Environment Centers as well as scientific and industrial partners related to CDR.

 FAQ in response to the floods of June 2024 in southern Germany